 <L2P>: a digit string (see note) which indicates the layer 2 protocol to be used (see +CGDATA command).
 Numeric equivalents to the alphanumeric values used by +CGDATA are: 1 PPP 2 PAD 3 X25 9yyyy M-xxxx Other values are reserved and will result in an ERROR response to the set command.

+NOTE.
+V.250 (and certain communications software) does not permit arbitrary characters in the dial string.
+The <L2P> and <called_address> strings are therefore specified as containing digits (0-9) only.

 <cid>: a digit string which specifies a particular PDP context definition (see +CGDCONT command).

-NOTE.
-The dial string conforms to the syntax specified in GSM 02.30.

 Implementation

 Optional if the +CGDATA command is supported.
 If the D command is provided, then support for <called_address>, <L2P> and <cid> are optional.
 If they are not supported but values are provided by the TE, the values shall be ignored and this shall not constitute an error.

-NOTE.
-V.250 (and certain communications software) does not permit arbitrary characters in the dial string.
-The <L2P> and <called_address> strings are therefore specified as containing digits (0-9) only.